genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ### Searching with wildcards

 You can search using the * wildcard.
 Note that this might be quite slow if running against a large dataset.
+For example:

 ```jsx
 DbMon:USER_ATTRIBUTES>search USER_NAME.matches('Dealer1.*')